Sylius/Sylius/UPGRADE-1.9.md

    +           xml_serialization:
    ```

-1. Unified API parameters have been changed to
+1. Unified API parameters have been changed in `config/packages/security.yaml` to:

     ```diff
         parameters: